Optimizely is excited to deliver the benefits of a newly redesigned application and API experience for Full Stack.

 Our new Feature Experimentation experience has been the default experience for new Projects and Free Rollouts accounts since its launch in February 2021.

-We believe Feature Experimentation offers a simplified workflow, model, and API for experimenting with and delivering new experiences to your end users.
+Feature Experimentation offers a simplified workflow, model, and API for experimenting with and delivering new experiences to your end users.
 It also provides a significantly more performant editing and management experience when working with feature flags at scale.
-For more information, review our developer documentation on Key concepts and differences in Feature Experimentation.
+Review our developer documentation on Key concepts and differences in Feature Experimentation for more information.

 We are excited to offer a migration path for your existing Optimizely Full Stack legacy projects throughout 2022-2023.
 Before migrating a legacy Full Stack project to Feature Experimentation, we scan your project to check for edge cases that make it ineligible for migration.